Applies to Launchpad Mini MK3, Launchpad X, and Launchpad Pro Mk3

 You can make templates in the editor whether the Launchpad is connected to Components or not.
 To see if the Launchpad is connected, check the indicator in the top right which can be one of 3 colours:

-Yellow: this means the device is connected and recognised, but is in the wrong state, in this case, it could mean the Launchpad is in Bootloader mode.
+Wrong Mode: this means the device is connected and recognised, but is in the wrong state, in this case, it could mean the Launchpad is in Bootloader mode.
 Pressing the green pad at the bottom right will let it start as normal.
 If not, please try reinstalling the firmware from the Firmware tab.

 Down the right-hand side of Components you'll have access to your templates as well as the templates we have provided: